 Having grown large over the past 100+ years, the majestic, well-planned groves of big trees at Roeding today offer shady, often crowded gathering places for diverse families from central Fresno neighborhoods seeking free respite from the Valley heat - a place for picnics, quinceaneras and weddings; children running free; spontaneous and organized soccer and volleyball games and coolers filled with cool beverages, snacks and BBQs.

 Although a zoo has existed in the park to some degree since the early years, today the City of Fresno has allowed the zoo to expand across the entire southeastern section of the park (into the original 1903 donation land) nearly all the way to Golden State Boulevard - destroying the historic fishing ponds and ripping out many majestic trees that have stood for over 100 years.
 See Zoo's Proposed Master Plan.

 Bust of George C. Roeding, the man who created Roeding Park was located beside the Park office just inside the Belmont Ave entrance for many decades, but has now disappeared.

 The fountain pictured at the top of this page, groves of historic century-old trees from around the world, the historic fishing ponds, large fields, the horseshoe pits and numerous picnic table areas & the Palm Point Picnic Shelter have already been lost to the public forever when these areas were converted to commercial zoo uses.

-Proposals by the City and the zoo to replace the historic ponds with relocated smaller versions have not come to pass and planting of tiny trees to replace those that will be chopped-down should be rejected by the citizens of Fresno if there is any pride of history remaining!
+The relocation of the fishing ponds to the center of the Park has forced the dog parks to be moved along the northwestern Freeway 99 side of the Park, resulting in loss of former green space in both locations.
 Large Safari Park-type animals such as elephants, giraffes, gorillas, chimpanzees, lions, hippos, tigers, bears, zebras, and rhinoceros need many more acres than Roeding Park can ever provide and more financial support than Fresno taxpayers alone can bear.
 Let's keep a first-class Children's Zoo in the park with smaller, more interesting and appropriate animals.